imedkrisna/krisna/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Welcome!"
   content = "I use this page to store my CV and blogs.
-I blogs in english but mostly in Indonesian." align = "center"  # Choose `center`, `left`, or `right`.
+I blog mostly in Indonesian, sometimes english." align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).